Jazz beat Kings 128-112, extend home winning streak to 24

+Ingles can talk trash with the best of them and it gets him going, but Mitchell turned his indignation into aggression for the Utah Jazz.

+“Somebody said something to Joe, and I’m gonna be honest, Joe gave an answer that I hadn’t heard in a while,” Mitchell said without revealing details.
+“It just fired me up and when Joe gets angry, I get angry. … That’s really what turned the tide.”

-SALT LAKE CITY (AP) — Donovan Mitchell scored 14 of his season-high 42 points in the fourth quarter and the Utah Jazz beat the Sacramento Kings 128-112 on Saturday night, extending their franchise-record home winning streak to 24 games.
+Mitchell scored 14 of his season-high 42 points in the fourth quarter and the Jazz beat the Kings 128-112 on Saturday night, extending their franchise-record home winning streak to 24 games.

 Mitchell tallied his 18th 30-point game this season, but it took him a while to heat up after a slow start.
-But his ability to penetrate the lane on almost every possession powered a 19-4 run in the fourth quarter.
-Mitchell has scored 41, 37 and 42 points in his last three games.
+His ability to penetrate the lane on almost every possession powered a 19-4 run in the fourth quarter.

+“The biggest thing was we just found a way to win,” Mitchell said.
+“It was ugly and I didn’t shoot the ball well.
+We made a few mistakes defensively and a bunch of mistakes offensively, as we were kind of stagnant.

+“But the team that we want to be in July wins games like this.”

+Mitchell has scored 41, 37 and 42 points in his last three games — numbers that haven’t been posted here since Karl Malone scored more than 35 in a trio of contests almost three decades ago.

+Mitchell and Ingles wouldn’t divulge what made the trash talk in this game especially motivating, but Ingles said: “It lights something up in me that makes the game fun.”

-Mike Conley had 26 points, and Joe Ingles added 20 as the Jazz scored 69 points in the second half to power past Sacramento.
+Mike Conley had 26 points and Ingles added 20 as the Jazz scored 69 points in the second half to power past Sacramento.

+“They were switching one through five on the pick-and-roll … and our ability to trust each other offensively and move the ball made the difference,” Utah coach Quin Snyder said of the second-half outburst.

 De’Aaron Fox scored 30 points and Richaun Holmes 25 to lead the Kings, who have lost six in a row.

-The final score belied the topsy-turvy nature of the game as the lead changed 17 times and the Kings often made the vaunted Jazz defense look porous and slow, especially the lightning-quick Fox and active Holmes
+The final score belied the topsy-turvy nature of the game as the lead changed 17 times and the Kings often made the vaunted Jazz defense look porous and slow, especially the lightning-quick Fox and the active Holmes.

 Moe Harkless, who reached double figures (11 points) for just the second time this season and had a season-high seven rebounds, drove for a layup to put the Kings up 84-74 midway through the third quarter.